trickvi/spd-data-uk-cabinet-office/README.md

 [data.gov.uk](http://data.gov.uk).

-Based on this scraped data, a set of statistics as to the quality of the published data has collected using the [SPD Admin](https://github.com/okfn/spd-admin) tool: this statistical data is written to the `results.csv` and `runs.csv` files.
+Based on this scraped data, a set of statistics as to the quality of the published data has been collected using [SPD Admin](https://github.com/okfn/spd-admin), and is written to the `results.csv` and `runs.csv` files.

 ## Installation

 The tooling for managing the data is written in Python.
-It is recommended to create a Py2 or Py3 virtual environment (support ranges from Python 2.7 > 3.4), and the install the required dependencies as follows:
+It is recommended to create a Py2 or Py3 virtual environment (support ranges from Python 2.7 > 3.4), and to install the required dependencies as follows:

 ```